Kumasey/note-app-implementation/README.md

 # EasyNotes Application

-## This is a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+## This is a Restful CRUD API/Front-end for a simple Note-Taking application using Node.js, Express, React and MongoDB.

 ### Install dependencies

 npm install

+### Run Test

+$ npm run test app/Tests/Integration/ (for integration testing)

+$ npm run test app/Tests/unit/ (for unit testing)

+Or

+npm run test (to run both tests)

 ### Run Server